sec-js/PhishingKitTracker/README.md

 `PhishingKitTracker` is stored into Git Large File System (git-lfs) due to the big amount of data tracked.
 You *should* install [git-lfs](https://git-lfs.github.com/) before cloning this repository.

 ## RAW Data
 In `raw` folder are tracked the Phishing Kits in the original format.
 No manipulation are involved in that data.
 A backend script goes over malicious harvested websites (harvesting from common sources) and checks if Phishing Kits are in there.
 In a positive case (if a PhishingKit is found) the resulting file is downloaded and instantly added to that folder.
 This folder is tracked by using Git Large File System since many files are bigger than 100MB.
-This is a quite unexplored land since so you would find many interesting topics with high probability.
+The "RAW Data" is a quite unexplored land, you would find many interesting topics with high probability.
+Please remember to cite that work if you find something from here, it would be very appreciated.

 ## STATS
-In `stats` folder are mantained two up to dade files:
+In stats folder are maintained two up-to-date files:
-1. `files_name` it holds the frequency of the found file names associate with kits.
-Inother words every phishing kit is saved on the phishing host with a name.
-This file keeps track about file name.
-If you are wondering why am I not tracking hashes, is because phishing kits are big specialized compressed archives, so it would make no sense at this stage (but check in `src` folder)
+1. `files_name` it holds the frequency of the found file-names associate with kits.
+In other words every phishing kit is saved on the phishing host with a name. filke_name keeps track about every file names and its frequency.
+If you are wondering why am I not tracking hashes, is because phishing kits are big compressed archives, so it would make no sense at this stage since they always differ each other (but check in src folder for additional information)
-2. `sites` it hols the frequency of the hosting domains.
+2. `sites` hols the frequency of the hosting domain names.
 In other words where the phishing kit was found.
-No dups are tracked, by meaning that the frequency and the file names are uniques.
+No duplicates are tracked by meaning that the frequency and the file names are unique.
 So for example if you see something like: `3 li.humanbiomics-project.org` it means that in `li.humanbiomics-project.org` have been found three different Phishing Kits over time.
 Both of these files have been generate by simple bash scripts like:
 - `ls raw/ | cut -d'_' -f1 | uniq -c | sort -bgr > stats/sites.txt`
 - `ls raw/ | cut -d'_' -f2 | uniq -c | sort -bgr > stats/files_name.txt`